EINSHOCH/CarOnSale/README.md

 2. have an clear error message (field placeholder + translated error message as a javascript alert)
 3. in the right language

+For the coloring we use the class:
+.required-field-empty {
+    background-color: #FCBF0F;
+}

 We also need to account for having multiple Forms on our websites.
 Lets say we have wf-form-Sign-Up and wf-form-Sign-Up-2.
 That is why we call the function at the end independently for both instances.

 But we also need to take into account, that Webflow has a charakter limitation on sitewide code, and we already have much custom code on some websites. that is why we need to move the code in the head section.
 But for that we need to ensure that all the HTML elements have to be loaded.
 Thats why we wrap our calling function in DOMContentLoaded Listener